 Translation differences on non-monetary items are reported as part of their fair value gain or loss.
 Exchange differences arising on the settlement or retranslation of monetary items at year end exchange rates are recognised in the Statement of Comprehensive Income.

 iii) Comparatives

-Where necessary, comparative information has been reclassified to achieve consistency in disclosure with the current year.
+Where necessary, there have been minor comparative information reclassifications to achieve consistency in disclosure with the current year, with no material changes.

 d) New and amended standards adopted by the Company